Read Text of Infographic

 (HPV test) A positive HPV test result does not mean you already have or will develop cancer!

-It does mean that you have a high-risk infection and are at an increased risk of developing pre-cancer or cancer.
+It does mean that you have a high-risk HPV infection and may be at risk of developing cervical precancer or cancer.

 Depending upon your test results, your healthcare provider may want to take a closer look at your cervix using colposcopy.

-Alternatively, they may suggest to repeat the test at a later time.
+Alternatively, they may suggest to repeat the test at a later time, or for another follow-up test to be performed more immediately.

 A colposcopy allows your healthcare provider to take a closer look at your cervix with a special instrument that magnifies the view, in order to look for abnormal areas.
 A sample of these areas may be taken for further evaluation - this is called a “biopsy.”